bgord/knowledge/roadmap.md

 - How to test a components with useEffect (data fetcher)?
 - ~~What happens when a key of the element changes?~~
 - What's the difference between controlled and uncontrolled component?
+- How to use axe to improve a11y?

 # Polish words (0/1)
 - kurtuazyjny